Analytical Methods

 Crude ash

-Permitted test methods: analog to DIN 51719, VDLUFA III 8.1; HCl-insoluble ash: VDLUFA III 8.2
+Permitted test methods: analog to ISO 1171, DIN 51719, VDLUFA III 8.1m HCl-insoluble ash: VDLUFA III 8.2m, specified as follows:

 Approximately 5 g of sample is weighed to the nearest 1 mg into an annealed and tared ashing dish.
 The dish is placed in a muffle furnace and left at 550°C±5°C until no char particles are visible.
 After cooling in the desiccator, the sample is weighed back to 1 mg.
 For difficult samples, ammonium nitrate treatment is carried out according to method VDLUFA 8.1.